mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 You can easily specify which optimizer and learning rate scheduler to use during training.
-Composer provides a library of various optimizers and schedulers but you can also include one of your own.
+Composer provides a library of various optimizers and schedulers, but you can also include one of your own.

 .. code:: python